 We operate an appointment system for both doctors and nurses.
+All of our routine appointments for the week ahead are released on a Tuesday morning.
 It does not matter which doctor you are registered with – you can ask to see any of the doctors.
 However if you wish to see a particular doctor, you may have to wait longer.
-Please call 01636 704226 option 1 to make or cancel an appointment.
+Please call 01636 704225 to make or cancel an appointment.

 You can request a telephone consultation if you wish.
-The doctors will usually call you back at the end of their surgery (either late morning or early evening).
-To arrange a phone call please telephone 01636 704225 option 2.
+The doctors will usually fit telephone calls in throughout the day so the staff will be unable to give you a time slot.
+To arrange a phone call please telephone 01636 704225.

-If you need to be seen urgently, please ring on 704226, option 1 after 8.30am, and we will fit you in as quickly as possible with the Emergency doctor (who may not be the doctor of your choice).
+If you need to be seen urgently, please ring on 704225, after 8.30am, and we will fit you in as quickly as possible with the Emergency doctor (who may not be the doctor of your choice).
 You may have to wait longer than normal at such surgeries as the doctor can sometimes be called out to a serious emergency.

 Help us to help you.
 Please only request an urgent appointment if it is a real emergency and you require immediate treatment.